 Child Advocacy Options

-Becoming an advocate for children can be a rewarding experience, and you have the benefit of working with your specific areas of interest.
-Whether taking the legal road, or the path of a social worker, many options are available.
-Child advocacy centers are excellent options to consider.
+A career as a child advocate is a rewarding experience.
+Whether you choose to work in the legal arena or prefer to be on the front lines of a social worker, you have many options.
 No matter which direction you take, when you decide to pursue a career in this field, you will be providing a voice for a delicate population that otherwise would have none.